Sorcerer

 Cantrips

-At 1st level, you know four cantrips of your choice from the Sorcerer Spell List.
-You learn additional Sorcerer Cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Sorcerer table.
+cantrips of your choice from the Sorcerer Spell List.
+You learn additional sorcerer cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Sorcerer table.

 Mana

 The Sorcerer table shows how much mana you have to cast your spells of 1st level and higher.
 To cast one of these spells, you must expend mana from your mana pool.
-You regain all expended mana when you finish a long rest.
-The mana costs for spells can be found on the mana cost table.
+You regain all expended mana when you finish a Long Rest.
+The mana costs for spells equals the level of the spell being cast.

 Spells Known and Reserved

-You know two 1st-level Spells of your choice from the Sorcerer spell list.
+spells of your choice from the Sorcerer Spell List.

 The Spells Known column of the Sorcerer table shows when you learn more sorcerer spells of your choice.
 Each of these spells must be of a level for which you can cast.